 And just when you think you’re doing everything you can to stay current, you start peeking at other bloggers and think:

 I’m not posting enough.
 My photographs aren’t good enough.
 My blog isn’t good enough.

 Then you start losing sight of why you’re really blogging in the first place.

 In honor of that quote, I am putting my blinders on and sharing my first attempt at frosting this Mini Chocolate Guinness Cake with Bailey’s Ganache Frosting because if I start comparing my, uh, impeccable decorating skills, then I’d never frost a cake again.

 (Update: This cake was published in 2013.
 I have frosted plenty of cakes since then, but the verdict is still out on whether I got better LOL).

-It’s the ideal dessert for two to make for St. Patrick’s Day because Guinness and Bailey’s are reminiscent of Ireland.
+It’s the ideal dessert for two to make for St. Patrick’s Day after you eat your shepherd’s pie for two because Guinness and Bailey’s are reminiscent of Ireland.

 On the inside is a 3 layer 4 inch mini chocolate cake with Guinness in the batter.